General Information about Australia for Visitors - Commerce

 Australia Post offices provide a range of postal services (land, sea, air and express), stationery and office related products, and quality souvenir and gift products.
-You'll find everything from local scenic postcards through to CDs, DVDs, cassettes and calendars of the natives.
-Plus of course; money orders, stamps (domestic .60 cents, international from .95 cents), envelopes, satchels and delivery boxes of all sizes!
+You'll find everything from local scenic postcards through to CDs, DVDs, calendars of the natives, and more.
+Plus of course; money orders, stamps (domestic $1.20, international from $2), envelopes, satchels and delivery boxes of all sizes.

-Calls to Australia: The telecommunications country code for Australia is 61.
+Calls to Australia: The telecommunications country code to Australia is 61.

 STD (area codes)

-To call an Australian landline telephone number dial your country's international access code, + 61 + the STD code + the phone number.
+To call an Australian landline telephone number from outside Australia, dial your location's international access code, + 61 + the STD code + the phone number.
 If you see a zero before the STD code, ignore it.
-EG: 61 + (02) + xxxx xxxx becomes 61 + 2 + xxxx xxxx.
+E.G.: + 61 + (02) + xxxx xxxx, becomes + 61 + 2 + xxxx xxxx.
 Some businesses will show their telephone number as (xx) xx xxx xxx for convenience.

 If you wish to make an international call from within Australia, follow the instructions provided or simply dial 0011 then the country code, area code and the local number.
 You can make reverse charge, person to person and point to point calls via the operator to most countries, for an extra charge.

-Mobile (cell) phones: Australia offers 3G digital mobile coverage, with 2 major infrastructure networks (Telstra, Optus) vying for business, and numerous secondary players (i.e. Dodo, Virgin, Vodaphone) piggypacking off their networks.
+Mobile (cell) phones: Australia offers 4G and 5G digital mobile coverage, with 2 major infrastructure networks (Telstra, Optus) vying for business, and numerous secondary players (i.e. Aldi, Dodo, Virgin, Vodaphone) piggypacking off their networks.

 Coverage varies with each provider, and in hilly terrain and outside metropolitan and built-up regional areas, you may not be able to make or receive digital mobile calls, even using major providers.
-Coastal and built up regional areas generally have good reception, but there are black spots even in the cities.
-International visitors should check with their local provider to make sure their mobile phone is compatible with Australian networks, or to have "global roaming" activated.
-(Watch out for the extra charges!)
+Coastal and built up regional areas generally have good reception, but even in the cities, there are still black spots.

 Weights and Measures